No Fees Unless We Win

-Florida’s motorcycle law mandates that riders under 21 must wear a helmet.
+Florida’s helmet law for motorcycles mandates that riders under 21 must wear a helmet.
 Riders 21 and older with a valid insurance policy providing at least $10,000 in medical benefits for injuries resulting from a motorcycle crash are not required to wear one.

 Do You Have to Wear Eye Protection When Riding a Motorcycle in Florida?